Impact of Regularization on Calibration and Robustness: from the Representation Space Perspective: Introduction

 Our work can be summarized as follows:

-\begin{enumerate}[leftmargin=*] \item We show that \textbf{the decision regions form cone-like structures around the origin of the representation space}, and explain that this is because \textbf{logits are calculated as the dot product between features (representation vectors) and the weight vectors of the classification layer}.
-This structure is consistent in both low and high-dimensional representation spaces across various models and different training recipes (e.g., regularizations, weight initializations). \item We describe the distribution of features in the representation space using two metrics: (1) the magnitude of the features, and (2) the cosine similarity of the features to the \textit{class center}, the point in the representation space where the classification loss is minimal.
-Our findings demonstrate that \textbf{training models with regularization significantly reduces the magnitude of the features, leading to tighter clustering around the class center}. \item Using the findings above, we explain why regularization using soft labels leads to improved calibration and robustness.
+\begin{enumerate} \item Building on prior work that focused on decision boundaries, we turn our attention to confidence contours and gradient directions—the characteristics that have a direct impact on confidence calibration and robustness to gradient-based adversarial attacks.
+Our analysis shows that decision regions and their \textbf{confidence contours form cone-shaped structures around the origin}, while \textbf{gradients for the cross-entropy loss radiate outward from the minimal-loss point}.

+\item Observing how regularization modifies the feature distribution within the representation space, we find that the magnitudes of the features are reduced, leading to tighter clustering.
+Using the findings above, we explain why regularization using soft labels leads to less confident predictions and improved robustness.
 We show that \textbf{feature vectors with smaller magnitudes improve model calibration}, as reducing the feature magnitude acts similarly to temperature scaling, a common post-hoc calibration method.
 Furthermore, by analyzing gradient directions in the representation space, we show that \textbf{smaller features tend to be distributed in robust regions}, which align better with the class center vector. \end{enumerate}